rafalbednarczuk/curved_navigation_bar/README.md

                 ElevatedButton(
                   child: Text('Go To Page of index 1'),
                   onPressed: () {
-                    //Page change using state does the same as clicking index 1 navigation button final CurvedNavigationBarState? navBarState =
+                    // Page change using state does the same as clicking index 1 navigation button final CurvedNavigationBarState? navBarState =
                         _bottomNavigationKey.currentState;
                     navBarState?.setPage(1);